Please note, pages have been optimized for Chrome, Firefox, Edge, and Safari.

 The following features were added to address the NAM recommendations:

-1. Benchmarks based on performance of the top 10 percent of States, to encourage achievable goals
+1. Benchmarks based on performance of the top 10 percent of states, to encourage achievable goals

 2. Displays that provide consistent definitions and comparisons across national and state levels